How to Teach Kids About Money

 Just ask Santa, your child has a very extensive list of things she wants.
 In fact, I would suspect that if you took all the toys in the toy aisle and lined them up end to end, that would almost cover the length of your child’s list.
 That’s fine.
 My wish list is pretty long too and includes that new Range Rover and a wrap-around deck for the house.

 Help your kids learn how to prioritize by writing a list down.
 Write yours down too.
 It’s a good way to explain to them that even Mommy and Daddy can’t just go to the bank and get money.
-Not only does starting a wish list teach kids about priorities, it shows them how they might need to save to get a big item they really want.
+Not only does starting a wish list teach kids about priorities, but it also shows them how they might need to save to get a big item they really want.

 Money Lesson #2: Open a Bank Account

-Nothing helps your child feel like a grown up more than going to the bank and making a deposit or a withdrawal.
+Nothing helps your child feel like a grown-up more than going to the bank and making a deposit or a withdrawal.
 While it seems easy to say, “Hey Mom, just go to the bank and get the money,” when your child is pulling it from their own bank account the tune changes.
 By having your child make deposits, and then reviewing their statements with them, you reinforce good savings habits.

 Taking money out when it’s taken a while to accumulate and seeing how much will be left when the withdrawal is taken teaches kids valuable lessons on budgets and limits.
 Money is finite and they can only get what they have.
 The bank doesn’t just give them more.